 At its core, an independent living community offers housing to seniors, allowing them to be in close contact with those in their age group who have lived through similar experiences.
 This feature alone attracts many seniors to such communities.

-Many independent living communities also offer special services for their residents, including dining options, activities and facilities on the ground.
-While some communities do not offer personal care or monitor a resident’s physical condition, other communities combine assisted living units and a nursing facility with independent units.
+Many communities also offer special services for their residents, including dining options, activities, and facilities on the ground.
+While some do not offer personal care or monitor a resident’s physical condition, other communities combine assisted living units and a nursing facility with independent units.
 Residents in these communities may have the ability to move from independent units to assisted living units when the time arises.

 California has many different independent living communities to choose from.
-If you are interested in learning about the independent living communities in your area, contact Care Placement at (619) 660-8814.
+If you are interested in learning about the senior living communities in your area, contact Care Placement at (619) 660-8814.